enyojs/ares-project/test/selenium/README.md

 * **Note:** The Options &rarr; Formatter menu links to this article, describing why changing formats is disabled by default: <http://blog.reallysimplethoughts.com/2011/06/10/does-selenium-ide-v1-0-11-support-changing-formats>

+**WARNING:** IDE limitations:

+* Don't expect Selenium to work as you expect it to 100% of the time.
+For instance, sometimes it doesn't know when the page has finished loading (because of AJAX running in the background).
+* It can't use a proxy to connect to any website That's because Selenium, technically is already a proxy, and you can't really configure it to go through another proxy.
+* Buggy with IE, Opera, and even Google Chrome.
+For the most part, most of the functionality interacting with the GUI will work in Firefox.
+Not so much with the other browsers.

 ### How to run Selenium IDE Ares Test Suite
 * **Note:** Selenium distinguishes test cases and test suites.
 * When open an existing test case or suite, Selenium-IDE displays its Selenium commands in the Test Case Pane.